WISE-Community/WISE-Tests/readme.md

     bundle install --binstubs

-## Working with WISE4 running in a Vagrant/VirtualBOx VM instance
+## Working with WISE4 running in a Vagrant/VirtualBox VM instance

 If you are using these tests scripts with a WISE4 instance running in a Vagrant/VirtualBox instance it can be helpful to be able to run remote commands on the VM instance using ssh.
+For example a command to reset the databases to the new default state and restart tomcat.

 You need two specific pieces of data.

-*The ip address the vagrant/virtual-box instance is running on.*
+**The ip address the vagrant/virtual-box instance is running on.**

 You can find this in the Vagrantfile itself.
 Here's an example:

     config.vm.network "33.33.33.10"

-*The path to the vagrant ssh identity file.*
+**The path to the vagrant ssh identity file.**

 This is located at the path: `files/vagrant` in the directory for the installed vagrant gem.